Another day, another adventure. Yay!

 - I have seen a couple of lizards and a teeny tiny little red snake (at first the guys thought it was a worm it was so tiny!).
 I went to pick it up and decided not to.
 Note to self: read up on Israeli snakes.

 - I have two big blisters on my right foot.
 Ow.
-Thank you Dr. Scholl, you are the best.
+Thank you Dr. Scholl,

 - my feet just never seem to be too clean when I am in this country.
 Sandals are like that.

-- buying the camel pack for water was the best investment I made.
+camel pack for water was the best investment I made.
 Sipping water straight from my backpack was a blessing while hiking.

 - the fact that this program has us hopping from 7am until 10pm or later everyday means I don't get to blog like I'd like to and I certainly don't get to upload pictures like I'd like to.
 And worst of all, I can't read everyone else's blogs like I am dying too. *pout*